gardener/documentation/website/documentation/guides/administer-shoots/conversion-webhook/_index.md

 Below we give the steps needed to be taken in order to fix the CRDs reported by the script above.

 Inspect all your CRDs that have conversion webhooks in place.
-If you have more than 1 version defined in its `spec.status.storedVersions` field, then initiate migration as described in the K8S guide https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#upgrade-existing-objects-to-a-new-stored-version , option2.
+If you have more than 1 version defined in its `spec.status.storedVersions` field, then initiate migration as described in **Option 2** in the [Upgrade existing objects to a new stored version](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#upgrade-existing-objects-to-a-new-stored-version) guide.

 For convenience, we have provided the necessary steps below.